getnikola/nikola/docs/theming.rst

     The parent is so you don’t have to create a full theme each time: just create an empty theme, set the parent, and add the bits you want modified.
-    You **must** define a parent, otherwise many features won’t work due to missing templates, messages, and assets.
+    It is strongly recommended you define a parent.
+If you don't, many features won’t work due to missing templates, messages, and assets until your home-grown template is complete.

     The following settings are recommended: